brand influencer holding up computer game controller in front of video captured on smart phone for marketing purposes

 There are a whole host of advertising and promotion rules that both the influencer and the brand need to comply with when engaging in influencer marketing services and/or running online competitions or giveaways.
 The leading regulatory bodies are the Advertising Standards Authority (ASA), The Committee of Advertising Practice (CAP) and the Competition and Markets Authority (CMA).
 There are additional rules that apply to regulated products, such as alcohol.

 If brands continue to disregard the rules or collaborate with influencers who continuously breach the regulations, there is a risk of reputational damage when and if the breach hits the headlines, or when the ASA makes a ruling and publishes the same on its website.
 The ASA intends to do future spot checks on influencers’ and brands’ social media content and take enforcement action against those who continue to break the rules.
-It also plans to work with the CMA and social media platforms to tackle non-compliance.
+In addition, the enactment of the Digital Markets, Competition and Consumers Act 2024 (DMCC) as of April 2025, gives the CMA stronger enforcement powers – meaning that they can investigate influencers and brands more directly, whilst having the power to impose fines of up to 10% of the breacher’s annual turnover.
 Ultimately, there is now less room for error within influencer marketing.

 Giveaways and competitions rules and regulations